Trangle91/Gender_Age_Detector/README.md

 <li>h5py</li>
 <li>Scipy</li>
 </ul>
-<br>Install the required packages by executing the following command</br>
+<br>Install the required packages by executing the following command: </br>
 <br>$ pip install -r requirements.txt</br>
 <br><b>Note: Python 2 is not supported.</b></br>
 <br>Pip has to be linked to Python 3+ (pip -V will display info).</br>